-Gear 9 is a new addition to allow winding the clock without excess friction.
-Gear 9 is unloaded during normal operation, so friction from the large diameter shaft is minimal.
+Gear 9 is a new addition to allow winding the clock without adding extra friction of a large diameter loaded shaft passing through the frame.
+Gear 9 is unloaded during normal operation, so the large diameter shaft has minimal impact to runtime.

 Another significant change in this clock is a shift to a horizontal orientation.
 This allows the pendulum to attach directly onto the pallet shaft.
-Friction is reduced by spreading the load equally between two bearings and the connection to the pallet is very solid.
-Runtime is improved compared to my other clocks using similar weights, although not quite as long as the smaller version of this clock.
+Friction is reduced by spreading the load equally between the bearings and the connection to the pallet is very solid.
+Runtime is improved compared to my other clocks using similar weights.

 The following diagrams show multiple orientations of the clock with the gears labeled as much as possible.
-Many of the diagrams are shared with documentation for the smaller version of this clock.
+Many of the diagrams are reused from the large clock documentation.
 The topology is very similar, but the gears may have a different number of teeth.
-All of the component thicknesses are the same, so the arbor lengths are the same in both versions of the clock.
+Another note is that the component thicknesses are the same, so the arbor lengths are the same in both versions of the clock.